SmashedRockSoftware/ProjectSardina/README.md

 ProjectSardina
 ==============
-Project Sardina is a space-stratagy game being developed in Unity3D by Shattered Rock Software.
+Project Sardina is a space-stratagy game being developed in Unity3D by the indie team Smashed Rock Software.